videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 };
 ```

-4. With this join screen is ready to create and join a meeting with respective meeting id and sample token.
+4. With this join screen is ready to create and join a meeting with the respective meeting id and sample token.

 ### Initalizing the Meeting